 It is plausible that these features encourage users to engage in excessive social comparison, which can lead to negative outcomes (Lup et al., 2015).
 Despite research about the mental health and wellbeing impact of Instagram still being in its infancy (McCrory et al., 2020), the negative effects of Instagram's excessive use are starting to be well documented:

-Several studies have shown that the overall time spent in Instagram is associated with disordered eating symptoms (Fardourly et al., 2020; Haller 2021; Saunders & Eaton, 2018), which can be related to the users’ efforts to attain a thin-ideal.
+Several studies have shown that the overall time spent in Instagram is associated with disordered eating symptoms (Fardourly et al., 2020; Haller 2021; Saunders & Eaton, 2018) and disordered attitudes (Stefana et al., 2022), which can be related to the users’ efforts to attain a thin-ideal.
 Those symptoms can include fasting, persistent dieting, calorie counting, eating in secret, binge eating, vomiting and laxative use, among others.
 McLaughlin (2017) suggested that disordered eating is usually associated with an internalization of a thin-ideal and body dissatisfaction.